 Operations may access identical copies of virtual servers, which run simultaneously in colocation centers located in different geographical areas.
 If one system goes down, the others pick up the processing needs, and the switchover is invisible to any user.

 By having equipment in one colocation facility, the availability achieved might be 99.75% (22 hours of downtime each year).
 By adding a second colocation center, with real-time processing capabilities, the availability might increase to 99.99% (eight hours of downtime per year).
 By adding a third system configuration that processes data in real-time, the availability may increase to 99.995% (four hours of annual downtime).

 Hybrid Cloud Solutions

-SaaS is convenient because there is no need to maintain any per-seat licensing and software upgrades are always current as well as automatically updated.
-Strong cloud-based security including point-to-point encryption and data transfer through secure information tunnels supports protected communications between the systems.
-Application programming interface software (APIs) makes communication between the systems function properly.
+SaaS is convenient because there is no need to maintain any per-seat licensing, and software upgrades are always current as well as automatically updated.
+Strong cloud-based security, including point-to-point encryption and data transfer through secure information tunnels, supports protected communications between the systems.
+Application programming interface software (APIs) makes communication between the systems function correctly.